 At a Glance

-Is the amount of money Halloween spending is expected to reach in the U.S. in 2022, exceeding last year’s $10.1 billion.
-That’s a lot of Candy Corn.
+The amount of money Halloween spending is expected to reach in the U.S. in 2023, exceeding last year’s $10.6 billion.
+Candy spending alone is $3.6 billion.

-Despite soaring inflation, American shoppers are still expected to spend more than $100 per person this Halloween.
-In fact, a reported 69% of American consumers plan to celebrate Halloween in some way this year, according to the National Retail Federation’s 2022 Halloween trends report.
-If estimates hold true, Halloween spending in the U.S. could total a record $10.6 billion.
+Despite soaring inflation, American shoppers are still expected to spend $108.24 per person this Halloween.
+A reported 73% of American consumers plan to celebrate Halloween in some way this year, according to the National Retail Federation’s 2023 Halloween trends report.
+If estimates hold, Halloween spending in the U.S. could total a record $12.2 billion.
 But when you need to trim your spending, extras like holiday decor and party supplies are usually the first to go.

 Even if you are using all the inflation hacks and not making progress on your debt, you have options.
 Consider consolidating your debts with guidance.